 Once you have installed the program, you need to change a setting on your phone called USB Debugging.
 Turning on USB Debugging will be a little bit different in different versions of Android.
 Go to “Settings” and then go to “About Phone”.
 Tap the “Build number” until you get a note that you are in developer mode.
-Then go back to settings, and tap on “Developer options”.
+Then go back to Settings, and tap on “Developer options”.
 Under that, select “USB Debugging”.

 Based on what version of Android you have, the procedure may vary, search the web on how to turn on USB debugging on your version of the phone to know more.

 Then, connect your phone to the PC.
 You will get a prompt on the device instantly as to which mode to use to connect the phone.
 You need to connect the storage to the PC.
-If you do not see this option, you need to wait a little until Windows installs the device and then you can see the device under This PC.
+If you do not see this option, you need to wait for a little until Windows installs the device and then you can see the device under This PC.

 Now, you will need to select what you need to scan for.
-You will see, depending on what program you are using, photos, messages, contacts or even more.
+You will see, depending on what program you are using, photos, messages, contacts, or even more.
 Before you start the scan, the Recovery program will install another app on your phone to gain access to the phone’s drive.
 This can be Super User, Super SU, Kinguser, or SuperSU CMW.
 Once done, the app will scan your phone and list the files it found.
-You can simply click on recover to get them back.
-However, it is to be noted that a file may or may not be recoverable depending on how much data is written on the phone till the photo was deleted.
+You can simply click on recovery to get them back.
+However, it is to be noted that a file may or may not be recoverable depending on how much data is written on the phone until the photo was deleted.